-A liability is a financial obligation of a company that results in the company’s future sacrifices of the economic benefits to other entities or businesses.
+A liability is a financial obligation of a company that results in the company’s future sacrifices of economic benefits to other entities or businesses.
 A liability can be an alternative to equity as a source of a company’s financing.
-Moreover, some liabilities such as accounts payable or income taxes payable are essential parts of day-to-day business operations.
+Moreover, some liabilities, such as accounts payable or income taxes payable, are essential parts of day-to-day business operations.

-Liabilities can help the companies organize successful business operations and accelerate value creation.
-However, poor management of the liabilities may result in significant negative consequences such as a decline in financial performance or worse, bankruptcy.
+Liabilities can help companies organize successful business operations and accelerate value creation.
+However, poor management of liabilities may result in significant negative consequences, such as a decline in financial performance or, worse, bankruptcy.

-In addition, the liabilities determine the company’s liquidity and capital structure.
+In addition, liabilities determine the company’s liquidity and capital structure.

 Accounting Reporting of Liabilities

 A company reports its liabilities on its balance sheet.
 According to the accounting equation, the total amount of the liabilities must be equal to the difference between the total amount of the assets and the total amount of the equity.